LA Dodgers headed to World Series for first time since 1988

+Three home runs by Enrique Hernandez punctuated a blowout loss for the Chicago Cubs - the defending World Series champions.

-The Dodgers the Chicago Cubs 11-1 in Game 5 of the National League championship series Thursday night as slugger Enrigue Hernandez tied the MLB post-season mark with three home runs and seven RBI's.
+The Dodgers defeated the Chicago Cubs 11-1 in Game 5 of the National League championship series Thursday night as Hernandez tied the MLB post-season mark with three home runs and seven RBI's.

 Ace pitcher Clayton Kershaw did not disappoint in a stellar outing backed by hit after hit, after hit.